 I grew up in San Jose and was living in Fremont the past 2 years.
 I will always love the Bay (and there are plenty of reasons I’ll miss it, too), but I’m also very ready to leave.
 It was a good run, but here’s why I’m not looking to return:

-The 17-Mile Drive is located in the very pretty (and very rich) area of California called Pebble Beach.
+The 17-Mile Drive is located in the very pretty (and very expensive) area of California called Pebble Beach.
 It stretches between the towns of Pacific Grove and Carmel, and is close to the larger town of Monterey.
 And, of course, has lots of beautiful coastal views!

 Upper Antelope Canyon was absolutely beautiful – I’d even argue breathtaking.
 Like I literally had to remind myself to breathe again because I was too busy staring at the gorgeous canyon walls, mouth agape, which let in a horde of flies causing me to choke on my own spit.